0xor0ne/awesome-list/topics/cybersec.md

   - [Part 2][565]
   - [Part 3][566]
 - ["ALL ABOUT USB-C: INTRODUCTION FOR HACKERS"][747]
+- ["An In-Depth Look at the ICE-V Wireless FPGA Development Board"][779]
 - "ARM 64 Assembly Series":
   - ["Basic definitions and registers"][408]
   - ["Offset and Addressing modes"][409]